 No matter where you are in Copenhagen, keep an eye out for environmentally friendly architecture.
 Many buildings are equipped with green roofs to help with runoff and reduce the impact of carbon emissions.
 And if you’re looking for lodging, finding an environmentally friendly room in Copenhagen might be easier than finding a traditional one, since the majority of Copenhagen’s hotel rooms hold an eco-certification.

-The city-state of Singapore is a fantastic case-study in sustainability.
-Although 100% of the population is considered “urbanized,” Singapore holds the title as Asia’s greenest city, and is a world leader in eco-friendly development.
-It is the only country in the world to include green construction requirements into its legislation—if any developers are interested in building in Singapore, they must commit to replacing any greenery that was displaced in their efforts.
-The result is spectacular.
+Singapore is a fantastic case study in sustainability.
+Although 100% of the population is considered urbanized, Singapore holds the title as Asia’s greenest city and is the only country in the world to include green construction requirements in its legislation.
+Developers and builders must commit to replacing any greenery displaced by construction.